Visit Us

 A good rule of thumb: if you’re too sick to go to school (or work), you should plan to visit Thinkery another time.

 Is food available?
-Can we bring food?
+Can we bring food or drinks?

 Do I have to wear shoes?